 Lakes380 is exploring how New Zealanders’ relationships to lakes have changed over time

-Our social scientists are examining legislation, policy, and other historical records to identify how society’s use and management of lake environments has changed over time.
-These records reflect changes in how lakes are valued, used, and impacted, from the early drainage of lowland lakes to today’s efforts to replant lake margins.
-Analysis highlights the key socio-economic and political factors that have driven changes in New Zealanders’ relationships to lakes, and consequently the extent and state of lake environments.
+Our social science team is exploring how society’s use and management of lakes has changed over time.
+Examining laws, policy, and historical records provides an opportunity to reflect upon changes in how New Zealand’s lakes are valued, from the early drainage of lowland lake catchments to today’s efforts to replant lake margins.
+Analysis highlights the key socio-economic and political factors that have driven such changes in New Zealanders’ relationships with lakes.

 Social science research sheds light on how changes in the state of New Zealand’s lakes has affected particular communities, including their access, use, and relationship to their lakes.
 Stories of the connections and values lost through the re-engineering and degradation of lake environments reveal the human consequences of these changes, and trade-offs in the development of lake catchments.
 Our social scientists are investigating hopeful stories of community-led lake regeneration across New Zealand, highlighting the resources required to protect lakes and realise community aspirations.

 West of Lake Pukaki